AlexKCheung/Book-List/README.md

 Using the Flask web framework, Bootstrap, Python, HTML, CSS, SQLite, and Jinja.

-Currently trying to deploy online
+Spent a long time trying to host online via AWS elastic beanstalk and Heroku, unsuccessfull.

 ### How to run on local environment:
 - set FLASK_APP=application.py